therealchjones/mffer/docs/Development.md

     ```shell
     $ git clone https://github.com/therealchjones/mffer.git
     ```
-2. Open the new `mffer` directory in Visual Studio Code.
+2. If you choose to use Visual Studio Code, open the new `mffer` directory in Visual Studio Code.
 If you have installed the `code` command line tool, use:

     ```shell
     $ code mffer